Skip to main content

 Image

 Cruise lines also deem certain rooms within a larger category as “better.”
-For example, a balcony cabin on a higher floor might be deemed more desirable and priced higher than a lower-deck balcony room.
+For example, a balcony cabin on a higher floor might be seen as more desirable and priced higher than a lower-deck balcony room.
 Some sales feature same-category upgrades where you can book any room of the same type (inside, outside, balcony) for the same price, letting you get the best available for less.

 2. Book a guarantee cabin